-Our study utilized the gait in NDD database (GaitNDD), developed by Hausdorff et al. (2000) and available on the Physionet website (GaitNDD Data Repository, 2019).
+Our study utilized gait in the NDD database (GaitNDD), developed by Hausdorff et al. (2000) and available on the Physionet website (GaitNDD Data Repository, 2019).
 There are gait recordings of 20 patients with HD, 13 with ALS, 15 with PD, and 16 HC subjects.
-The recordings are produced using force-sensitive resistors placed under the foot during a 77-meter walking trial.
+The recordings are produced using force-sensitive resistors placed under the foot during a 77-m walking trial.
 Each of the 64 records contains 5-minute gait signals sampled at 300 Hz with a 12-bit analog-to-digital converter.
-Fig. 1 depicts the gait signal of the proposed dataset and their altered gait rhythm.
+Figure 1 depicts the gait signal of the proposed dataset and their altered gait rhythm.